 One of Mary’s clients described working with her like this: “Mary is like a Master Baker of writers.
 She knows how to mix, knead and ‘let rise’ the letters that are in my mind.
 I have the ingredients; the ideas, feelings, and mental images.
 With Mary’s help, I can write what everyone will want to savor.
 Like a fine chef, she will help you knead your thoughts and shape your words until you can put them on paper.
 Then she will help you fine tune those words so your thoughts can be presented like a masterpiece.
 Great words served with a side of Mary.”

-Leading Unleash YOU!
-Workshops and working one-on-one with clients who are serious about claiming their voice to tell their stories are among her favorite ways to make a difference for clients.
+Leading workshops and working one-on-one with clients who are serious about claiming their voice to tell their stories are among her favorite ways to make a difference for clients.

 Clients rave about the her ability to break down large projects into manageable chunks, big picture ideas, implantation tips and step-by-step guidance they receive without having to make long term or big budget commitments.
 Guiding other to achieve wining results they can feel in their balance sheets is her passion and commitment.
 Mary is also a personal profile contributor for the Bay Area CoastViews Magazine, a DIY writing mentor blogger, and someone who inspires business owners to take control of their storytelling and media opportunities through consistent winning actions every day.